VonRiddarn/spit-and-prayers-ui/README.md

-# 💦 Spit & prayers UI 🙏
+# 💦 Spit & Prayers UI 🙏

 A component library surviving purely on willpower and questionable decisions.